-Palisade Basin is a 37.5 mile loop trail located near Big Pine, CA and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking and is accessible from July until October.
+Palisade Basin is a 17.1 mile moderately trafficked loop trail located near Big Pine, CA that features beautiful wild flowers and is only recommended for very experienced adventurers.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from July until October.

 I did not hike the complete loop, which is good, because a backpack over Gun Sight Pass may have required some rope.
 I hiked from my Dusy Basin camp, through Knapsack Pass into the Palisade Basin.
 From there I climbed over Gun Sight Pass, then up the valley towards Mt.
 Sill.
 Made it over halfway to the top of Mt.
 Sill, then the Palisade Crest clouded, and I turned back.
 That was a bummer, but thunderstorms came about 1 1/2 hours later.
 For a change, I made a good decision.